 Additionally, those fungi contain a trace amount of psilocin, another psychedelic substance.
 Both of these compounds are responsible for the mind-altering effects of the mushrooms, which can vary from one person to another.

 Now, you might wonder: why do people add chocolate to the mushrooms?
 Well, that’s to make the shrooms taste better.
 Of course, chocolate and mushrooms aren’t particularly delectable.
 However, the fungus alone is unpleasant.

-As a result, many recipes, like shroom bars, were created to make the substance taste better.
+As a result, many recipes, like shroom bars, mushroom gummies, candy bars, and other mushroom blends, were created to make the substance taste better.

 Aside from physical and mental side effects, those shrooms pose other health risks thanks to their large number of varieties.
 You see, there are more than 200 species of magic mushrooms.
 The problem is that most fungi look alike, with long whitish-gray stems and brown caps.

 Consequently, people can often mistake poisonous shrooms for psilocybin-containing mushrooms or edible mushrooms.
-In fact, around 7,500 mushroom poisoning incidents occur annually in the US because of misidentification.
+In fact, around 7,500 mushroom poisoning incidents occur annually in the USA because of misidentification.